 Several nationally competitive and prestigious awards have a two-part application process.
-Before students and alums can apply in the national competition, they must first apply in their campus competition to gain nomination, or endorsement.
-Applicants should therefore put their best foot forward for the campus competition.
+Before students and alums can apply in the national competition, they must first apply in their campus competition to gain the nomination, or endorsement.
+Applicants should, therefore, put their best foot forward for the campus competition.
 Campus application deadlines for this endorsement may be anywhere from four weeks to four or more months before the national deadline.

-The Fellowship Advising Office can help interested applicants prepare their campus/endorsement applications, as well as help endorsed applicants with their applications to the national competition.
-You can let us know you intend to apply for one or more of these awards by clicking here.
+The Fellowship Advising Office (FAO) can help interested applicants prepare their campus/endorsement applications, as well as help, endorsed applicants with their applications to the national competition.
+If you are interested in applying for a nationally competitive award that also requires endorsement, please meet with FAO staff as soon as possible and before you actually begin working on your application.

-Below are the awards that currently require either a full endorsement or have conditional required endorsement.
-Find deadlines on those pages and here.
+Below are the awards that currently require either a full endorsement or have conditionally required endorsement, along with links to their FAO web pages.
+Application instructions, including deadlines, are within those pages.

 - Boren Awards/NSEP (strongly encouraged and required for a campus representative evaluation)